wgmo/graphtik/docs/source/plotting.rst

    You may customize the styles and/or *plotter* behavior with various methods, ordered by breadth of the effects (most broadly effecting method at the top):

-   1. Get and modify in-place the styles of the *default* :term:`installed plotter`, like that::
+   1. Get and modify in-place the styles of the :term:`default installed plotter`, like that::

          get_installed_plotter().style.kw_op["fillcolor"] = "purple"